IGLU: The Integrated Gaussian Linear Unit Activation Function: Formulation

 Despite its empirical success, \gelu presents certain disadvantages.
 First, it is computationally more expensive than \relu due to the evaluation of transcendental functions (e.g., $\tanh$, $\operatorname{erf}$).
 Second, its probabilistic interpretation is tied specifically to the Gaussian distribution, which may not always align with the true statistics of intermediate representations.
 Finally, the Gaussian gate decays super-exponentially in the negative tail, meaning that strongly negative inputs are suppressed to near zero and their gradients become negligible.
 This behavior leaves \gelu\ vulnerable to vanishing gradients for large negative pre-activations, and offers no guarantee that any given neuron retains a meaningful gradient signal throughout training.

 Recent work has explored whether modifying the gating behavior yields performance improvements or better control over gradient dynamics during training.
-Since \gelu follow the gated-linear form $x \cdot g(x)$, we can introduce a configurable parameter $a$ that scales or sharpens the gate, producing parameterized variants:
+Since \gelu follows the gated-linear form $x \cdot g(x)$, we can introduce a configurable parameter $a$ that scales or sharpens the gate, producing parameterized variants:

 where $a \geq 0$.
-As depicted in Fig. \ref{fig:relev_act} (right), adjusting $a$ effectively changes how aggressively the activation function suppresses or amplifies inputs, allowing interpolation between smoother and sharper non-linearities.
-In both formulations, as $a$ approaches infinity, the function converge to \relu, and as $a$ approaches zero, the function converge to an scaled identity function.
+As depicted in Figure~\ref{fig:relev_act} (right), adjusting $a$ effectively changes how aggressively the activation function suppresses or amplifies inputs, allowing interpolation between smoother and sharper non-linearities.
+In both formulations, as $a$ approaches infinity, the function converge to \relu, and as $a$ approaches zero, the function converge to a scaled identity function.
 At $a = 1$, it reverts back to $\gelu$.

 Rather than committing to a single sharpness level $a$, it is natural to ask whether one can aggregate gates of different sharpness into a single adaptive nonlinearity.
 Instead of fixing $a$, we treat it as a latent scale variable and average over a continuum of gating strengths: